stevehoang91/se-exercise/README.md

 # Front end engineer take home challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A simple single page application (SPA) that allows a user to search for a holiday a view some basic details about it.
-With more time, would look to implement css modules, pagination of search results, user functionality around how many results to view on page and more css upgrades.
+A simple single page application (SPA) that allows a user to search for a holiday and view some basic details about it.
+With more time, would look to implement css modules, pagination of search results, user functionality around how many results to view on page and more styling upgrades.

 ## Available Scripts